The Weil Decoration of the Horrocks-Mumford Bundle

 {\bf Theorem A (see~\ref{thm:EquivalenceCat}).} {\em The category of reflexive sheaves is equivalent to the category of Weil decorations.}

-{\bf Remark.} The original idea of a Weil decorations goes back to the previous paper~\cite{TRS} by the authors which introduced this notion in the context of toric geometry.
+{\bf Remark.} The idea of a Weil decorations goes back to a previous construction of the authors in the context of toric geometry~\cite{TRS}.
 In fact, both constructions are equivalent for toric sheaves, that is, torus linearised reflexive sheaves on a toric variety, see \ssect{subsec:TS}.

-Apart from general properties of Weil decorations we develop mainly in Sections~\ref{sec:WeilDeco} and~\ref{sec:SliWeilDec}\,, we pursue two main threads: Supply tools for the computation of Weil decorations and conversely, investigating a particular family of sheaves by specifying its Weil decoration.
-For the first thread we note the following
+A major thread of this article is to supply tools for the computation of Weil decorations.
+Let $\WD(e)_\PD$ denote the coefficient of $\WD(e)$ at the prime divisor $\PD$ of $X$.

 {\bf Theorem B (see~\ref{prop:KerWeilDecos} and~\ref{prop:QuotWeilDecos}).} {\em Let $\CE$ and $\CE'$ be two reflexive sheaves with Weil decorations $\WD$ and $\WD'$.